Compilerbau/Lecture/markdown/parsing/parsercombinator/index.md

 Auswahloperator für das korrekte Verhalten.

 ```
-Statement <- IF Cond Statement ELSE Statement
+Statement <- IF Cond THEN Statement ELSE Statement
-           / IF Cond Statement
+           / IF Cond THEN Statement
            / ...
 ```